MikeTaylor/palaeo-vo/vo-manuscript.md

 ![Figure C. Caudal vertebrae of Tambatitanis amicitiae in right lateral view](figures/Figure-C-SaegusaIkeda12014-Tambatitanis-fig8.png)

 > **Figure C.** _Tambatitanis amicitiae_ holotype MNHAH D-1029280, caudal vertebrae in right lateral view.
 Top row, caudals 1–11; bottom row, a set of more caudal caudals, not necessarily contiguous, designated x1–x11.
-Note the more anterior caudals are oriented such that their articular surfaces are vertical, even when this means that the long axis of the vertebra is steeply inclined as in caudals 4, 5, 7 and especially 8; while the more posterior caudals are oriented such that their long axis is horizontal, even when this means that the articular surfaces are inclined as in caudals x6 and x7, which slope in opposite directions.
+Note the more cranial caudals are oriented such that their articular surfaces are vertical, even when this means that the long axis of the vertebra is steeply inclined as in caudals 4, 5, 7 and especially 8; while the more posterior caudals are oriented such that their long axis is horizontal, even when this means that the articular surfaces are inclined as in caudals x6 and x7, which slope in opposite directions.
 > Reproduced from Saegusa and Ikeda (2014: figure 8) under the CC By 3.0 licence.

 ---